davidedc/P5Nitro/Docs/How to install and run P5Nitro - Linux.md

-How to install P5Nitro - Linux
+How to install and run P5Nitro - Linux
 ==============================

-If you use your setup for work and feel more comfortable running things in a guest session, you can.
+If you use your setup for work and feel more comfortable running things in a sandboxed guest session, just open a Guest Session:

-To do this in a guest login:

 ![Choose Guest Session](https://github.com/davidedc/P5Nitro/raw/master/Docs/Screenshots%20of%20linux%20installation/Screen%20shot%202011-08-14%20at%2013.34.44.png)